-Else you will loose all your money.
-I’ve known quite number of persons that invested in stock and didn’t get any returns.
-Everything sinked including the principal.
+Else you will lose all your money.
+I’ve known quite a number of persons that invested in stock and didn’t get any returns.
+Everything sank including the principal.

 4. Mutual funds

-Aside from treasury bills and the others, an investment with monthly returns in nigeria is the mutual funds.
+Aside from treasury bills and the others, an investment opportunities with monthly returns in Nigeria is the mutual funds.

 I always prefer going with Stanbic ibtc bank mutual funds and their rates are okay.

-For the newbies, mutual funds is a type of short term investment, whereby a firm, organization or a financial institution pools cash from different investors for the purpose of investing in the money or capital market.
+For the newbies, mutual funds are a type of short term investment, whereby a firm, organization, or a financial institution pools cash from different investors for the purpose of investing in the money or capital market.

-When an organisation is buying stocks that is the capital market and it carries a high risk, but when they are buying from money market which includes bonds, T-bills, they are money market instruments with low risk.
+When an organization is buying stocks that are the capital market and it carries a high risk, but when they are buying from the money market which includes bonds, T-bills, they are money market instruments with low risk.

-Most organisations prefer to buy from the money market than the capital market.
+Most organizations prefer to buy from the money market than the capital market.

-There are two major types of mutual funds, they are the Open End Mutual fund and the other one which is Closed End Mutual fund.
+There are two major types of mutual funds, they are the Open-End Mutual fund and the other one which is the Closed-End Mutual fund.

-Organization prefer the Open End Mutual funds cause it does not have restrictions on the amount of shares that the fund can issue to current and new investors.
+Organization prefers the Open-End Mutual funds cause it does not have restrictions on the number of shares that the fund can issue to current and new investors.

 Note In financial investment, the higher the money and duration, the higher the interest rate offered to you.

-When it comes to tax, i can’t really say that mutual funds is tax free because some firm or organisation will tell you no tax, while others will say 5% tax.
+When it comes to tax, I can’t really say that mutual funds are tax-free because some firms or organizations will tell you no tax, while others will say 5% tax.

 So tax or fee on the mutual funds depends on the organization you’re investing in.

-To invest in the mutual funds, kindly contact a broker or preferably go straight to the organisation and request that you want to invest in mutual funds.
+To invest in the mutual funds, kindly contact a broker or preferably go straight to the organization and request that you want to invest in mutual funds.

-You’ll be issued a form to fill with the said requirements which includes the minimum amount, your means of identification, address and a passport.
+You’ll be issued a form to fill with the said requirements which include the minimum amount, your means of identification, address, and a passport.

 You can read more about Mutual funds in Nigeria and how it works.

-So mutual funds comes fourth on my list of financial investment opportunities in Nigeria, and with a monthly returns.
+So mutual funds come fourth on my list of financial investment opportunities in Nigeria, and with monthly returns.

 5. Fixed deposit